muradqasaimeh/OnyxAI/README.md

-# MxAI Compiler
+# OnyxAI Compiler

-MxAI is an ai compiler that use different DL algorithms to compile AI model into different targets.
+OnyxAI is an AI compiler that use different DL algorithms to compile AI model into different targets.

 It uses MLIR lowering.